 Birth Control Coverage

-would be harder to get — and would not be guaranteed under the ACA — if new rules from the administration take effect
+would be harder to get — and would not be guaranteed under the ACA — if rules from the Trump administration took effect

 Learn all about birth control access in America, including when it was legalized and how it’s being restricted